Using the Formulary

 The default requirement for purple medicines is that they do not need to be initially supplied to the patient when they are recommended to a GP by a specialist prescriber.
 However, with some purple medicines there is a need for the patient to be stabilised on their new medicine, prior to GP prescribing.
 If this is the case, the need for initial prescribing and supply by a specialist will be specified on the formulary or in any accompanying information sheet.
 If medication is required on initiation, sufficient supply for the patient’s immediate needs should be made, at least up to the point where the clinic letter has reached the GP and the GP can then prescribe on an ongoing basis.

-Amber: items requiring specialist initiation WITH shared care guidelines
+Amber: items requiring specialist initiation WITH shared care protocols

 Initiation: Specialist only